Diagnosis & Tests

 - Risks in your home environment

-Your healthcare provider may also order blood and urine tests to check for things that can impact your fall risk, such as electrolyte balance and the possibility of infection.
-You may also be evaluated using simple tests of mobility and balance such as the “Get Up and Go” test or the Berg Balance Scale.
+Your healthcare provider may also order blood and urine tests to check for things that can affect your fall risk, such as electrolyte balance and the possibility of infection.
+You may also be evaluated using simple tests of mobility and balance such as the “Get Up and Go” test or the "4-Stage Balance Test."
 In these tests, you will be asked to reach for something, pick up an object from the floor, or get up from a chair, walk, turn, and sit down again.

 Other tests may be ordered, including: